Electrical Theory Foundations

 | Zero sequence | V0, I0 | 3 in-phase quantities (no rotation) | Created by ground faults; flows in neutral; only exists in 4-wire systems |

 Each sequence has its own equivalent impedance for any piece of equipment.
 Faults are then analyzed by combining sequence networks.
-Full deep dive in §12 Short Circuit.
+Full treatment in §12 Short Circuit.

 Power = Energy / Time — kW vs kWh